merRen22/cowboy-bebop-quote-generator/README.md

 const quote = cowboy.quote();
 console.log(quote);

-// get an image with a quote to a desire path random.image('./');
+// get a png image with a quote to a desire path random.image('.');
 ```

 # Contributing